dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

 ![proposed](proposed.png)

-6. To see how the reassignment of the selected study areas would affect that school, click on the Proposed Statistics Tab.
+6. To see how the reassignment of the selected study areas would affect that school, open the Statistics Table and click on the Proposed Tab.

-7. To view only the statistics for the selected study areas, click on the Selected Residence Tab.
+7. To view only the statistics for the selected study areas, click on the Selected Tab.

 ![selectedResidence](selectedResidence.png)

 ## Commit the Modification
 1. If the changes are acceptable, commit the change.
-In the assign ribbon, click on Assign Study Areas.
+In the Assign Tools group, click on Assign Studyareas.
 The statistics window and map will update.
-You can roll back your changes prior to permanently saving them by clicking on the Undo button in the assign ribbon.
+You can roll back your changes prior to permanently saving them by clicking on the Undo button in the Assign Tools group.
 ![assignStudyArea](assignStudyArea.png)

-2. If you are certain you want to make your changes permanent, click on Save Assignments in the Assign the ribbon.
+2. If you are certain you want to make your changes permanent, click on Save Assignments in the Assign group.
-3. When finished, stop the edit session by clicking Stop from the Assign. **Please note: Once you choose to Save Assignments or Stop Assigning, you can no longer undo edits.**
+3. When finished, stop the edit session by clicking Stop from the Assign group. **Please note: Once you choose to Save Assignments or Stop Assigning, you can no longer undo edits.**
 4. If necessary click on Show Statistics, the Current Residence Tab reflects the update.
-5. To review the original statistics when the plan was first created, click on the Original Residence Tab.
+5. To review the original statistics when the plan was first created, click on the Original Residence tab.